marcelm/cutadapt/doc/ideas.rst

 - show average error rate
 - run pylint, pychecker
 - length histogram
-- search for adapters in the order in which they are given on the command line
-- more tests for the alignment algorithm
 - ``--detect`` prints out best guess which of the given adapters is the correct one
 - allow to remove not the adapter itself, but the sequence before or after it
 - warn when given adapter sequence contains non-IUPAC characters